alexanderbazhenoff/jenkins-pipelines/install-bareos/README.md

   **dir** - director, **webui** - Web UI, **dir_webui** - director and Web UI.
 - **BAREOS_RELEASE**: Bareos version.
 - **OVERRIDE_LINUX_DISTRO_VERSION**: Override ansible linux distribution major version.
-Useful when specified Bareos version repo is not available for your Linux distribution version (example: Bareos v21 currently is [not available](https://download.bareos.org/bareos/release/21/) for any RedHat v9, so try to set `8` here).
+Useful when specified Bareos version repository is not available for your Linux distribution version (example: Bareos v21 currently is [not available](https://download.bareos.org/bareos/release/21/) for any RedHat v9, so try to set `8` here).

 ### Bareos file daemon and Bareos server parameters

 - **FILE_DAEMON_NAME**: Name of file daemon to display on Bareos server on file daemon add (leave '' for FQDN or hostname).
 - **FILE_DAEMON_PASSWORD**: Password to connect file daemon with (leave unspecified to generate random password).